Stephanie Stokamer, Ed.D.

 Hi there!
-My name is Meg Chapman and I am a sophomore here at Pacific.
+My name is Meg Chapman and I am a junior here at Pacific.
 I plan on majoring in Exercise Science and double minoring in Spanish and Photography.
 I absolutely love helping people and look forward to reaching out to the community in any way.
-This is my first semester with the CCE and second year helping with the Garments 2 Go program.
+This is my third semester with the CCE and third year helping with the Garments 2 Go program.
 I can't wait to get more involved with all the events that the center provides!

 Kelsi Gammon '16

 Hi there!
 My name is Kelsi, and I’m from Tigard, Oregon.
-I am a junior pursuing a double major in French and International Studies with a concentration in Western European Studies, and I’m also planning on minoring in History.
+I am a senior pursuing a double major in French and International Studies with a concentration in Western European Studies, and I’m also planning on minoring in History.
 I am thrilled to have the chance to work with the Center for Civic Engagement.
 As someone who is passionate about service and making a difference in my community and in the world, I hope to build a career in human rights/nonprofit work.
 Working with the Center for Civic Engagement is, in my opinion, the perfect way to make positive changes in the Pacific University community and beyond.
-Additionally, I am a competitive member of the Pacific University Forensics team as well as a participant in the Pi Delta Phi (French National Honor Society) and the French Club.
+Additionally, I perform in the Pacific University Theater program, and also am a participant in the Pi Delta Phi (French National Honor Society), Delta Chi Delta sorority, and am President of the French Club.
 I spent my fall semester of 2013 studying at the Sorbonne in Paris, France, which only went to solidify my love of foreign cultures.
 As wonderful as Paris was, I am happy to be back here in the Grove finishing my degree.
 Outside of school, I love to read, write, swim, act, watch great films, and spend time with my friends and family.